riverlane/deltaflow-on-artiq/docs/index.rst

 How can I get started?
 ----------------------

-We recomment to follow these steps:
+We recommend to follow these steps:

 - Please read our :doc:`intro` to understand better why we are building Deltaflow, how it can help you, and how you can use it.